ipropper/easybatch-tutorials/src/main/java/org/easybatch/tutorials/basic/helloworld/README.md

 ## Reading tweets from the data source

-You need to read records from a flat file, you can use the `FlatFileRecordReader`.
+To read records from a flat file, you can use the `FlatFileRecordReader`.
 This reader will read the file line by line and produce `StringRecord` instances which, as you may have guessed, contain strings as payload, or tweets in our case.

-Let's configure a job named "Hello world job" to use this reader:
+Let's configure a job named `Hello world job` to use this reader:

 ```java
 File dataSource = new File("tweets.csv");